glycerine/rbook/README.md

 Interactive graph development is followed in by running a vnc client attached to Xvfb session.

-There are even web-based vnc clients, but that seems like extra work when running a native vnc client is simple and effective. https://www.realvnc.com/en/ is free, as are multiple alternatives.
+https://www.realvnc.com/en/ is a free VNC viewer.
+There are multiple free alternatives.

 * approach to show history in the browser: